scientifichackers/flutter_pdf_viewer/README.md

 -   <s>Inline Pdf Viewing is not supported. ( A new activity is opened ).
 See [#1](https://github.com/pycampers/flutter_pdf_viewer/issues/1).</s>

-A proof of concept for inline pdfs is ready at the [inline](https://github.com/pycampers/flutter_pdf_viewer/tree/inline) branch.
+    A proof of concept for inline PDFs is available at the [inline](https://github.com/pycampers/flutter_pdf_viewer/tree/inline) branch.

 ## Install